All Episodes

 God bless you.

-Actually, if you want to I don't think I am a mystery.
+Actually, if you want to, I don't think I am a mystery.

 I think they all know.

-I think they purposely try to discredit uh because they fear the uh eminence, the growth and the expansion of this uh of this program, and they fear you because you're informed and motivated, and you get involved.
+I think they purposely try to discredit because they fear the eminence, the growth, and the expansion of this program.

 Hello, sir.